 My dad knows nothing about our ancestors so I thought some family history would be perfect for a father’s day present.
-After a quick scan of genealogy sites I discovered that according to folklore the Ó Dálaigh (Daly) clan were descendents of the 5th century warlord Niall of the Nine Hostages.
-This meant they were part of the Úi Néill (descendents of Niall), a lineage of high kings of Ireland.
+After a quick scan of genealogy sites I discovered that according to folklore the Ó Dálaigh (Daly) clan were descendants of the 5th century warlord Niall of the Nine Hostages.
+This meant they were part of the Úi Néill (descendants of Niall), a lineage of high kings of Ireland.
 An excellent start to my quest but being more interested in science than trailing through the archives, I turned to genetics.

 Research carried out in Trinity College in 2006 on Y-chromosome signature gave me a greater insight into the Úi Néill.
 Y-chromosomes were used to track paternal lineages as in medieval Ireland it was tradition to pass on title and land to sons both inside and outside marriage.
 Modern Irish surnames are evidence of this tradition: O (grandson of) and Mac (son of).

 The DNA of Y-chromosomes was tested in 796 men from all areas of Ireland.
 The researchers were interested in a haplogroup R1b3 which is at its highest frequency in western parts of Ireland.
 My ancestral mystery was solved by a unique pattern of clues, SNPs (single nucleotide polymorphisms), which form the R1b3 haplogroup.
 In haplogroups, SNPs are changes in a single nucleotide of DNA in areas that do not directly affect gene function.